Zoom in Canvas

 It may be in your Calendar as UNDATED, where you can delete them.

 Zoom is a video conferencing tool that is supported by zoom.us.
-Cal Poly Zoom support - email@example.com.
-Please see the instructions and support below.
+Although the link is in Canvas, it is not Canvas.
+You can submit a ticket with Cal Poly Zoom support - Submit a Ticket.
+Please see the instructions and support provided by Zoom below.